-The awards are particularly relevant because FSA uses both quantitative and qualitative methods of selecting the winners.
+To determine winning funds, FSA uses historical and forward-looking screens — both quantitative and qualitative methods of selecting the winners.

 How it’s done

-FSA’s awards are based on data from FE Advisory Asia, which screens the universe of funds in Hong Kong (1289 eligible funds) and Singapore (2374 eligible funds) for alpha, volatility and consistency across 15 classes.
+FSA’s awards are based on data from FE Advisory Asia, which filters the universe of funds in Hong Kong (1341 eligible funds) and Singapore (2490 eligible funds) for alpha, volatility and consistency across 15 categories.
 FE then creates two shortlists – one for Hong Kong and a separate one for Singapore.

 (In Hong Kong, funds have to be registered for retail sale to be eligible.
 In Singapore, funds with “Accredited Investor” status are eligible).

-The methodology for the shortlists is 100% quantitative, providing an apples-to-apples comparison, according to Luke Ng, vice president of FE Advisory Asia.
+The methodology for the shortlists is 100% quantitative, providing an apples-to-apples comparison, according to Luke Ng, senior VP of research at FE Advisory Asia.

-The shortlists are then given to independent panels of well-known professionals from Asia’s fund selector community.
+Next, the shortlists are given to independent panels of well-known professionals from Asia’s fund selector community.
 Hong Kong and Singapore have separate judging panels to reflect the difference in offerings.

 FSA provided only one question to guide them, and it was forward-looking: